PostalHead/VKAPIC/README.md

 ## Prerequisites

-- `libcurl` should installed on your system.
-It is required for making HTTP requests.
+- `libcurl` should be installed on your system.
+It is used for making HTTP requests.
   - **Windows**: You can download the precompiled binaries from the [cURL website](https://curl.se/windows/).
-Either add it to your `PATH` environment variable or use `-L` flag.
+Either add it to your `PATH` environment variable or use the `-L` flag.
   - **Linux**: You can install `libcurl` using your package manager.

-- `ACCESS_TOKEN` environment variable should be set to your access token which you can get from [vk dev website](https://dev.vk.com/).
+- `ACCESS_TOKEN` environment variable should be set to your access token which you can get from the [vk dev website](https://dev.vk.com/).
   - **Linux/Mac**:
     ```bash
     export ACCESS_TOKEN=your_access_token_here